 Table of contents

 For many, virtual reality (VR) likely summons images of game-obsessed teenagers wearing goggles and admiring the feeling of riding a rollercoaster or gliding through space from the comfort of their couch.
-But the most potent future virtual reality applications will go beyond pure entertainment, drastically changing the way people think about their work and workplace.
+However, the most potent future virtual reality applications will go beyond pure entertainment, drastically changing how people think about their work and workplace.

 It started with Zoom/Oculus, then came Webex, and then Microsoft began their Microsoft Mesh, and now; Slack.
 Four giants collaborated to join the Metaverse, a newly-coined phrase used to represent the concept of a forthcoming variant of the internet.

 According to a report by PWC, Virtual reality (VR) and augmented reality (AR) can strengthen the global economy by nearly $2 trillion by 2030.
-In no time, these technologies will be familiar in the workplace.
+These technologies will soon be familiar in the workplace.

-Even with the onset of remote working due to the pandemic, the workplace transformed as new technologies pervaded work.
-One of the technologies that stood apart was X-Reality.
+Even with the onset of remote work due to the pandemic, the workplace has transformed as new technologies have pervaded work.
+One of the technologies that stood out was X-Reality.

 Extended Reality (X-Reality) defines the merge of digital technologies with the real world.